kakwa/genautoo/README.md

 The goal of Genautoo is to install automatically Gentoo/Linux by customizing a single file.

+## License

+genautoo is released under the MIT license

 ## Why Genautoo?

 I'm not a big fan of redhat/fedora/centos but there is one thing I like in this environnement: the kickstart files.